-6. Then you just need to wait for a few minutes for the Overall Progress.
+6. You just need to wait for a few minutes for the Overall Progress.

 7. Then you will see the workspace selection window.
 Select your favorite workspace and click the Finish button to exit the wizard.
-The GstarCAD wizard has successfully installed GstarCAD 2020.
+The GstarCAD wizard has successfully installed GstarCAD 2021.

-2. Starting up GstarCAD 2020
+2. Starting up GstarCAD 2021